max33nau/platt-code-challenge/README.md

 4. The autocomplete uses two npm modules that allow me to make my Ajax request to get all dog breeds and then I am able to filter them out based on the user input.
 Again given the time constraint, I would probably clean up that search box filtering more if I was going to continue with this project.
 5. I really enjoyed completing this challenge and learned a lot along the way.
 It was really a lot of fun.
+6. I found out there was some issues with flex box on iOS devices so I added webkits to all flex box attributes, given more time.
+I would probably move these to a scss file and import these into each place flex box is used but I just left it as is for now.

 ## Build Setup